junxit/us-congress-bills-111/metadata.md

 - 2010-07-26 — Committee on Environment and Public Works.
 Reported by Senator Boxer with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2010-07-26 — Committee on Environment and Public Works.
 Reported by Senator Boxer with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2010-07-26 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 485.
+- 2010-08-05 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S6975; text as passed Senate: CR S6975)
+- 2010-08-05 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S6975; text as passed Senate: CR S6975)